StevenMapes/django-aws-api-gateway-websockets/README.md

 - Test using ```python -W error::DeprecationWarning -W error::PendingDeprecationWarning -m coverage run --parallel -m pytest --ds tests.settings```
 - Create a pull request, tagging the issue, bug me until I can merge your pull request.
 Also, don't forget to add yourself to AUTHORS.

-# TODO
+# TO DO
 1. Clean-up script for purging old sessions
-2. Management command for triggering the cleanup.
+2. Management command for triggering the clean-up.
-3. Example of a "chat" implementation I.E a view that receives a message and published the same message to all sessions within the same channel
+3. Example of a "chat" implementation I.E. a view that receives a message and published the same message to all sessions within the same channel
 4. Example of setting the channel within the default handler
 5. Example of creating a custom route